-My weekly little productivity rapport.
-Mainly self-reflective, with a behind-the-scenes look into the life of a European patent attorney (check out my Instagram for more).
-New episode every Friday.
-Originally inspired by Thomas Tschersich’s #myweek videos on LinkedIn.
+This used to be my little weekly productivity rapport.
+Mainly self-reflective, with a behind-the-scenes look into the life of a European patent attorney.
+Originally inspired by Thomas Tschersich‘s #myweek videos on LinkedIn.

 My work backlog was just about to get somewhat tense, so this week’s focus was on down-to-earth patent prosecution work.
 Also, this week I had an unusual amount of unplanned but urgent things coming in, which always bears the risk of sacrificing the important for the urgent (think quadrants 1 and 2 in Stephen Covey’s time management matrix 😉).
 It was a good stress test for my scheduling and prioritization skills.